The morphologies of present-day galaxies in the COLIBRE simulations: Results

 Fig.~\ref{Figure:morphology_correlation_halo_properties} shows the correlation strength between the spheroid-to-total stellar mass ratio and the aforementioned halo properties, measured in the DMO (dashed) and hydrodynamical (solid) simulations as a function of stellar mass.
 For four halo-scale properties ($M_{\rm 200c}, c_{\rm 200c}, \lambda_{\rm 200c}$, and $c_{\rm halo}/a_{\rm halo}$), the strength of the correlation depends on stellar mass.
 Halo triaxiality does not correlate with galaxy morphology.
 The correlation between $V_{\rm max}$ and spheroid-to-total mass ratio has a weak dependence on stellar mass, remaining approximately constant except for the highest mass galaxies.

 Focusing on the effect of halo mass, we see that it correlates mildly ($\rho\approx0.4$) with $(M_{\rm s}/M_{\rm t})_{\rm kin}$ for $10^{10}\lesssim M_{*}\,[\Msun] \lesssim10^{11}$.
 The halo mass is unimportant for more and less massive galaxies, although there is still a very weak correlation ($\rho \approx 0.1$) with the morphology of dwarf galaxies at $M_{*}\approx 2\times 10^{8}\,\Msun$.
 There is only a very small shift in the correlation strength when considering DMO vs hydrodynamical halo properties.
-Note that the correlation we observe implies that galaxies with more massive discs reside in haloes in which galaxy formation is more efficient (i.e. larger $M_{*}/M_{\rm 200c}$).
+Note that the correlation we observe implies that galaxies with more massive discs reside in haloes in which galaxy formation is more efficient (i.e. larger $M_{*}/M_{\rm 200c}$), which is in agreement with observational inferences \citep[e.g.][]{Wang.2012, Mandelbaum.2016, Posti.2021} and other simulation suites \citep[e.g.][]{Correa.2020, Rodriguez.2025}.

 The fact that galaxies at a fixed stellar mass residing in more massive haloes tend to be more spheroid-dominated than galaxies within less massive haloes can be understood based on the fact that halo clustering is mass-dependent \citep[][]{Kaiser.1984}.
 Galaxies hosted by more massive haloes are generally located in denser environments, which means that they tend to experience a larger number of mergers and interactions than their equal-stellar-mass counterparts in less dense regions \citep[e.g.][]{Fakhouri.2009}.
 These processes perturb and may even destroy stellar discs, driving a positive correlation between halo mass and spheroid-to-total mass ratio.
 This may also explain why the importance of halo mass peaks in the stellar mass range where disc galaxies dominate (see Fig.~\ref{Figure:correlation_stellar_mass}).
 If there is no significantly massive disc to disrupt, then the environment and interactions with neighbouring galaxies will not be a driving mechanism.